top of page

 Visit the Term Dates page on the website for term dates, performance dates, examination dates and pupil free days.

-The Concert is usually held in week 9 of term 3.
-Visit Term Dates.
-Ensure availability.
 Premier’s concerts are entertaining extravaganzas held in a seated theatre.
 The annual concert is an invaluable opportunity for students of all ages to gain performance experience and build self-esteem.

 The students wear beautiful costumes.